cparedesm/input-range/README.md

 ```

-Once the project is initialized it can be constructed and executed in the navigator:
+Once the project is initialized it can be constructed and executed in the browser:

 ```